 - You’re earlier than 37 weeks

-- The bleeding changes to bright red (not blood streaked)
+- The bleeding changes to bright red (not blood-streaked)

 - The bleeding becomes pronounced and less mucus accompanies it.

-#3: Cramping And Backache
+#3: Cramping and backache

 If they occur low down, just above your pubic bone, this can be a sign your cervix is dilating.
 It might feel something like the cramping ache you have just before, or at the start of your period.

 You might also feel a dull ache in the lower part of your back, which comes at regular intervals.

-#4: Feel Your Fundus
+#4: Feel your fundus